Sally Rubin

 Biography

 Sally Rubin is a documentary filmmaker, editor, and professor who has worked in the field for more than 25 years.
-She is currently working on a feature-length documentary about the myth of the American cowboy, called Taking the Reins.
-In 2021, she released Mama Has a Mustache, a fully animated documentary about kids and gender identity.
+She is currently working on Taking the Reins, a feature-length documentary about the myth of the American cowboyIn 2021, she released Mama Has a Mustache, a fully animated documentary about kids and gender identity.
 That film had an acquisition and development deal with Disney+ to be turned into a social issue docu-series for kids entitled Kids Talk.
 The film premiered at Outfest in 2021 and screened at the San Francisco International Film Festival, MountainFilm in Telluride, the Hamptons International Film Festival, and many others.
-Rubin also recently completed a commissioned piece for the Smithsonian called Appalachian Futures, released in January 2022.
+Rubin also completed a commissioned piece for the Smithsonian called Appalachian Futures, released in January 2022.

-After earning her M.A. in Documentary Film and Video from Stanford University, Rubin fell deeply in love with the field of documentary film, where she hopes to continue working for a very long time.
+After earning her M.A. in documentary film and video from Stanford University, Rubin fell deeply in love with the field of documentary film, where she hopes to continue working for a very long time.

 Recent Creative, Scholarly Work and Publications